capa-strategies/hw-sensor-tools/README.md

   --input_files INPUT_FILES
                         Input CSV file or folder path --output_folder OUTPUT_FOLDER
-                        Output folder path (optional, defaults to a 'formatted' folder) --ogr_driver OGR_DRIVER
+                        Output folder path (optional, defaults to a 'formatted' folder in repo root directory) --ogr_driver OGR_DRIVER
-                        File format for export: CSV, GeoJSON, or GPKG (optional, defaults to CSV) --convert_tz          Convert to local timezone or leave in UTC (optional, defaults to UTC) --convert_imperial    Convert to imperial units or leave in metric (optional, defaults to leaving in metric) --group_files         Group all CSV files in folder into a single output file (optional, only applies to folder input)
+                        File format for export: CSV, GeoJSON, or GPKG (optional, defaults to CSV) --convert_tz          Convert to local timezone or leave in UTC (optional, defaults to UTC) --convert_imperial    Convert to imperial units or leave in metric (optional, defaults to leaving in metric) --merge_files         Group all CSV files in folder into a single output file (optional, only applies to folder input)
 ```

 ## Examples